nickchase/k0s/docs/external-runtime-deps.md

 - [`CONFIG_PROC_FS`](https://github.com/torvalds/linux/blob/v4.3/fs/proc/Kconfig#L1):
   /proc file system support

-**Note:** As part of its pre-flight checks, k0s will try to inspect and validate the kernel configuration.
+**Note:** As part of its pre-flight checks, k0s tries to inspect and validate the kernel configuration.
 In order for that to succeed, the configuration needs to be accessible at runtime.
 There are some typical places that k0s will check.
 A bullet-proof way to ensure the accessibility is to enable